 There are several GP’s in Adelaide prescribing PrEP.
 Although PrEP can be prescribed by any GP, some might not know about it.
 Community groups such as PrEP’D For Change and PAN (PrEPaccessNOW) provide interactive maps for you to locate a prescriber near you.

-If you are experiencing financial hardship and are unable to afford PrEP, PAN offers an assistance coupon scheme to help cover the cost.
+If you are unable to afford PrEP for any reason, PAN offers an assistance coupon scheme to provide free PrEP.

 PrEP is a program